 2. Ensure you have enough audio output buses enabled in vMix settings. vMix will need to restart to apply the new settings.

-3. Depending on where you get your audio from, your camera/capture card input should be set to “EmbeddedAllChannels”.
-Ensure you have enough audio output buses enabled in vMix settings.
-Vmix will need to restart to apply the new settings.
-In the audio mixer, make sure you enable all (relevant) outputs.
-Only bus A and B have a dedicated GUI button, so for any others you’ll need to right click in order to enable those as well.
+3. In the audio mixer, make sure you enable all (relevant) outputs.
+Only bus A and B have a dedicated GUI button, so for any others you’ll need to right click on M in order to enable those as well.

 4. When you go to the settings for your audio input (the little gear icon on the input in the audio mixer), you should now see all of your channels being operational in the mixer.